sanyal06/aws-labs-1/SAA-Lab01.md

 * Click on Yes, Create.

 You will see the state of MyIGW as detached as it is not yet attached to a VPC.
-Select the MyIGW and click on Attach to VPC, select MyVPC from the dropdown in next pop up and click on Yes, Attach.
+Select the MyIGW and click on Attach to VPC, select MyVPC from the drop-down in next pop up and click on Yes, Attach.

 _Why was the default VPC not showing in the dropdown._